recursiveforte/sprig-batch-jam/session 3.md

 <details>
 <summary>How can I reset the level?</summary>

 Take a look at how we reset the level in step 3 of session 2!
+Use `setMap` with the current level.
 </details>

 <details>